 Dollar Store Christmas Gifts

-10 Holiday Gifts You Can Get At The Dollar Store
+11 Holiday Gifts You Can Get at the Dollar Store

 Stocking stuffers, hostess gifts, and presents for teachers are generally relegated to the "inexpensive" column at holiday time.
 Then it turns out you need to buy a lot of them, and as the numbers mount, the prices don't seem so cheap anymore.
-Dollar stores are the ideal shopping solution -- they carry gift-worthy items that are always less than $20 and often cost no more than $5 or $10.
+Dollar stores are the ideal shopping solution -- they carry gift-worthy items that rarely cost more than $20 and most often settle in the $5 to $10 range.

 Increasingly dollar stores are trying to be on trend with toys, gift items, and holiday decor, says Bob Giles, a vice president at Family Dollar.
 That means, for example, stocking popular brand-name toys because kids know the difference between the real thing and the wannabes.
-Bottom line: Shopping the dollar store aisles lets holiday gift givers save money without seeming chintzy.
+In other words, shopping the dollar store aisles lets holiday gift givers save money without seeming chintzy.

-2. Believe it or not, Cabbage Patch Kids are making a comeback.
-Retailers such as Toys R Us are selling them for up to $35, but you can find the dolls at Family Dollar for $10.
+2. Cabbage Patch Kids.These classic dolls were a hit toy last year and are still a child favorite.
+Retailers such as Toys R Us are selling them for up to $40, but Family Dollar prices them at $15.

-7. Active kids will appreciate basketballs, footballs or soccer balls.
-You can spend up to $35 a piece at venues like Sports Authority, but dollar stores carry these items for $10 or so.
-Games are always a hit with active kids.
-Family Dollar sells a variety of table-top games, including air hockey, pinball, pool, and foosball, in the $10-$20 range.
+7. Sporting Goods.An active kid will appreciate a basketball, football, or soccer ball.
+You can spend up to $35 apiece at venues such as Sports Authority, but dollar stores carry these items for $10 or so.
+Games are always a hit with kids, even those who prefer more sedentary play time.
+Family Dollar sells a variety of tabletop games, including air hockey, pinball, pool, and foosball, tagged in the $10 to $20 range.